Pasanpr/pasanpremaratne.com/content/posts/2014-03-15-ui-prototpying-with-quartz-composer/index.md

 Hopefully this tutorial should give you a quick intro into the different kinds of things you can do with Quartz Composer.
 There is a bit of a learning curve but I don't think it's overly complicated and it's mostly understanding what patches you need to include to get the desired functionality.

-The only downside that I see right now to using Quartz Composer is that if you're protoyping something complex, your composition can get unweildy and convoluted fairly quickly.
+The only downside that I see right now to using Quartz Composer is that if you're prototyping something complex, your composition can get unwieldy and convoluted fairly quickly.
 In just creating a radial menu with three buttons we have over 20 patches in our composition.
 This can be mitigated to some effect by rearranging and using QC's notes feature.
 I've grouped all the patches related to button A and placed a note underneath it to indicate what that grouping achieves.
 Notes can be created by right clicking anywhere in the composition window.

 ![image](https://cl.ly/3j2s2Y1f0i3C/ButtonAOrganization.png)